graphprotocol/graph-node/docs/environment-variables.md

 - `THEGRAPH_STORE_POSTGRES_DIESEL_URL`: postgres instance used when running tests.
 Set to `postgresql://<DBUSER>:<DBPASSWORD>@<DBHOST>:<DBPORT>/<DBNAME>`
 - `GRAPH_KILL_IF_UNRESPONSIVE`: If set, the process will be killed if unresponsive.
+- `GRAPH_LOG_QUERY_TIMING`: Control whether the process logs details of processing GraphQL and SQL queries.
+The value is a comma separated list of `sql` and `gql`.
+If `gql` is present in the list, each GraphQL query made against the node is logged at level `info`.
+The log message contains the subgraph that was queried, the query, its variables, the amount of time the query took, and a unique `query_id`.
+If `sql` is present, the SQL queries that a GraphQL query causes are logged.
+The log message contains the subgraph, the query, its bind variables, the amount of time it took to execute the query, the number of entities found by the query, and the `query_id` of the GraphQL query that caused the SQL query.
+These SQL queries are marked with `component: GraphQlRunner` There are additional SQL queries that get logged when `sql` is given.
+These are queries caused by mappings when processing blocks for a subgraph, and queries caused by subscriptions.
+Defaults to no logging.